BobWritesCode/server-directory-website/README.md

 It was also important to bear in mind that potentially hundreds, even thousands of images could be uploaded through the website, so storage management was something to think about.

-One way images could build up are as images get replaced, and the storage just being filled up with images that have been replaced.
-So any time an image is uploaded there is a check to see if an image already exists that is replacing and if so to destroy that image first.
+One simple way images could build up are as images get replaced, and the storage just being filled up with images that have been replaced.
+So, any time an image is uploaded there is a check to see if an image already exists that is replacing and if so to destroy that image first.

 ```py
 # If game image already exists, delete from server and replace with